Leicester City F.C.: Post-World War II (1949–2000)

-In 1971, Leicester were promoted back to the First Division, and won the Charity Shield for the first time.
-Due to double winners Arsenal's commitments in European competition, Second Division winners Leicester were invited to play FA Cup runners-up Liverpool, beating them 1–0 thanks to a goal by Steve Whitworth.
-Jimmy Bloomfield was appointed for the new season, and his team remained in the First Division for his tenure.
-Leicester reached the FA Cup semi-final in 1973–74.
+In 1971, Leicester were promoted back to the First Division, and won the FA Charity Shield for the first time.
+Due to double winners Arsenal's commitments in European competition, Second Division winners Leicester were invited to play FA Cup runners-up Liverpool.
+Leicester won the match 1–0 with Steve Whitworth the winning goalscorer.
+Jimmy Bloomfield was appointed as the club's new manager in June 1971, and the team remained in the First Division throughout his tenure.
+Leicester also reached the FA Cup semi-final in 1973–74.
+Frank McLintock, a notable former player of seven years in a successful period from the late 1950s to the mid-1960s, succeeded Bloomfield in 1977.

-Frank McLintock, a noted player for seven years for Leicester in a successful period from the late 1950s to the mid-1960s, succeeded Bloomfield in 1977.
-On 19 March 1977, Winston White became Leicester's first black player in an away game at Stoke City.
-The club was relegated at the end of that season and McLintock resigned.
+On 19 March 1977, Winston White became Leicester's first black player to feature for the club, in an away match at Stoke City.
+The club was relegated at the end of the 1977–78 season and McLintock resigned.
 Jock Wallace resumed the tradition of successful Scottish managers (after Peter Hodge and Matt Gillies) by steering Leicester to the Second Division championship in 1980.
 Wallace was unable to keep Leicester in the First Division, but they reached the FA Cup semi-final in 1982.
-Under Wallace, one of City's most famous home-grown players, Gary Lineker, emerged into the first-team squad.
-Leicester's next manager was Gordon Milne, who achieved promotion in 1983.
-Lineker helped Leicester maintain their place in the First Division, but was sold to Everton in 1985; two years later Leicester were relegated, having failed to find a suitable replacement to partner Alan Smith, who was sold to Arsenal after Leicester went down.
+Under Wallace, one of Leicester City's most famous home-grown players, Gary Lineker, emerged into the first-team squad.

-Milne left in 1986 and was replaced in 1987 by David Pleat, who was sacked in January 1991 with Leicester in danger of relegation to the Third Division.
-Gordon Lee was put in charge of the club until the end of the season.
-Leicester won their final game of the season, which guided them clear of relegation to the third tier of the Football League.
+Leicester's next manager was Gordon Milne, who was appointed in August 1982.
+He achieved promotion with the club a year later in 1983.
+Lineker helped Leicester maintain their place in the First Division, but was sold to Everton in 1985.
+Two years later, Leicester were relegated, having failed to find a suitable replacement to partner Alan Smith, who was then sold to Arsenal after Leicester went down.
+Milne left in 1986 and was replaced in 1987 by David Pleat, who managed the club until January 1991.
+Gordon Lee succeeded Pleat and was put in charge until the end of the 1990–91 season, guiding Leicester clear of relegation to the third tier of English football.

-Brian Little took over in 1991 and by the end of the 1991–92 season Leicester had reached the playoff final for a place in the new Premier League, but lost to Blackburn Rovers by way of a penalty from former Leicester striker Mike Newell.
-The club also reached the playoff final the following year, losing 4–3 to Swindon Town, having come back from 3–0 down.
-In 1993–94, Leicester were promoted from the playoffs, beating Derby County 2–1 in the final.
-Little quit as Leicester manager the following November to take charge at Aston Villa, and his successor Mark McGhee was unable to save Leicester from finishing second-from-bottom in the 1994–95 season.
+Brian Little took over in May 1991 and by the end of the 1991–92 season, Leicester had reached the play-off final for a place in the new Premier League.
+They lost to Blackburn Rovers by way of a penalty from former Leicester striker Mike Newell.
+The club also reached the play-off final the following year, but lost 4–3 to Swindon Town.
+In the 1993–94 season, Leicester were promoted from the play-offs at the third attempt under Brian Little, beating East Midlands rivals Derby County 2–1 in the final.
+Little quit as Leicester manager in the following November to take charge at Aston Villa, and his successor Mark McGhee was unable to save Leicester from finishing second bottom of the 1994–95 Premier League.